nvdias0/raspbiandev/README.md

 # raspbiandev

-Native raspberry pi compilation in LibreELEC with docker Tested in LibreELEC and osmc.
+Native raspberry pi compilation with DOCKER

+Tested in LibreELEC and Osmc.

 Docker must be installed.

 Includes:
 - raspbian jester